top of page

 Environmental Behaviour

 Combustible materials should not be allowed to accumulate in any area.
-Fire exits and routes should be always kept clear.
+Fire exits and routes should be kept clear at all times.
 Smoke doors in corridors should not be propped open.

 Smoking is not allowed on CTS Training premises.